Wapiti08/SSCMDataset/scenarios/sc6/readme.md

     **to log important track on the cloud-based exploitation chain**

 - Configuration on Port

-    listening port is on 8081 (avoid conflict with vweb on 8000), need to open inbound port on attacker machine to receive packed information
+    listening port of attack server (host 2) is on 8081 (avoid conflict with vweb on 8000), need to open inbound port on attacker machine to receive packed information

 ## Structure